 Outbound email (email that you send out to other people using the email SMTP protocol) needs to be sent via the normal Internode mail servers (mail.internode.on.net or securemail.internode.on.net).

 Generally, most customers should be able to leave the firewall turned on at all times, and we encourage customers to take advantage of this protection and leave the firewall enabled.
-However with the expanded set of port blocks which are now in effect, some customers who currently have the Firewall enabled may need to turn it off.
+However with the expanded set of port blocks that are now in effect, some customers who currently have the Firewall enabled may need to turn it off.

 Note: if you don't understand any of what follows, you should leave the Network Firewall turned on.